 - Feet on your dogs’ nearly always need protection, especially if you’re hiking long distances with your furry companion.
 But, remember, a walk doesn’t have to be long for your pup to be injured by ice or salt on the roads and sidewalks.
 Dog boots or Musher’s wax can help.

 - When approaching icy ponds, keep your dog on a leash.
 You don’t know what patches are unable to support your dog’s weight.

-- For your cats who venture outdoors (or your dogs), there is always risk of poisoning from the sweet-tasting antifreeze left on roads or driveways.
-Always be vigilant that your pup or cat isn’t licking it up, as it can cause kidney failure.
+- For your cats that go outdoors (or dogs), there is always risk of poisoning from the sweet-tasting antifreeze left on roads or driveways.
+Always be vigilant that you keep it picked up, and your pup or cat isn’t licking it up off the ground, as it can cause kidney failure.

-- When we prep our own yards for the winter, we often bring our plants inside.
-Remember that cats often like to nose around in the pots — and may even try tasting the new plant that is now suddenly in their domain.
-A lot of plants are poisonous to our furiends, so be sure to check!
+- If you bring your plants indoors for the winter to keep them from freezing, remember that cats often like to nose around in the pots — and may even try tasting the new plant that is now suddenly in their domain.
+A lot of plants are poisonous to our friends, so be sure to check!

 - Taking your dog out on snowy walks in the winter can be an adventure to remember, but be sure that you wash their paws afterwards.
 While they might love sprinting and rolling in the snow, the salted sidewalks and roads can irritate their paws.
 A simple washing and drying of your dog’s paws after each walk goes a long way to making sure your pup is happy and healthy.

 - Sometimes cats will try to keep warm in the most inconvenient of places, like under the hood of your car.
 Often times a simple knock to the hood of your car will startle the cat into meowing or leaving altogether.